ocoretech/CTF-workbook/HackBookagram.md

 ### **3. Performing XSS**

-Come back to the googletag and the parameter "e" and try to use XSS on it.
-You need to insert a username and password value.
+Come back to the googletag and the endpoint "e" and use cross site scripting on it.
+You need to insert a username and password value and a request bin url to check for the GET request.
 First create a payload by using Cyber Chef.
-Let's use image tag as a payload for XSS.
+Let's use "image" tag as a payload for XSS.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/76b08714-7979-4a05-b74b-05204f54cd1d)

-Paste the base 64 form in the googletag and check for any GET request.
+Paste the base 64 form in the googletag and check for any GET request in the the Request bin .

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/1f53bdf9-6bb4-4cec-a8b3-60e4257cd7bc)